npnkhoi/npnkhoi.github.io/_posts/2023-09-30-aggie-classic-1.md

 - Score once by running to the open side in the end-zone vert stack.
 Again, best feeling.
 - This is officially the first win of a team where I'm in in a tournament.

-Game 3: UTD 8 - 11 UT Austin
+Game 3: UTD 8 - 11 Texas State University
 - They were much better than us, but we scored a continuous 4-5 points in the second half.
 - I got stomach cramp, probably by drinking too much water.
 I called injury (instead of insisting to be on the field).
 That helped the team.
 Ultimate is pretty much a selfless sport.
 - I chose a short (but actually very fast) guy to defend.
 First time, I could not follow him closely and let him score.
 Second time, when we just pulled, I ran towards him assuming he would be in their stack.
 But he was running deep and they immediately scored because I could not follow him.
 I quit defending him afterwards.